 Shimla has a number of tourist spots other than tourist sports near Shimla.
-Here we present the tourist spots in Shimla starting from Sunshine Courtyard Resort Shimla.
+Here we present the tourist spots in Shimla starting from Sunrise Villa Shimla.
 You can visit these places in this sequence having optimum us of time.

-This temple is located on the hilltop situated at a distance of 13 kilometers from Sunshine Courtyard Resort.
+This temple is located on the hilltop situated next to Sunrise Villa.
+It is 4.5 kilometers from Sunrise Villa if going by car.
+You can also trek to this temple.
+The trekking route is 2 kilometers only and takes about an hour to reach the hill top.
 There are three temples on the hilltop other tan the Tara Devi temple.
-You can have the glimpse of the entire Shimla city from this temple on one side and Kasauli on the other side.
+You can have the glimpse of the entire Shimla city from this temple on one side and kasauli on the other side.

-This temple is 14 kilometers from Sunshine Courtyard Resort on the way to Shimla on the right side of the highway.
+This temple is 6 kilometers from Sunrise Villa on the way to Shimla on the right side of the highway.
 Dedicated to Lord Hanuman this is an ideal place to relax and mediate.
 Open spaces, a small children park and thickly wooded Deodar forest also attract a lot of tourists to this place.

 This small cave is situated across the road near the Sankat Mochan temple.
 Tourists also visit this place when they come to Sankat Mochan Temple.